PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 New connection from IP-Address:Portnumber as MAC-Address(of your sensor) (p2, c1, k120).

 + The next step is to press Ctrl + C to exit the currently running command or process and return to the command line to enter new commands.
-+ We need the first test whether the sensor sends data to the Industrial Pi 4.
++ We need the first test whether the sensor sends data to the Industrial PI 4.
 ```
 mosquitto_sub -p 8883 -h <IP-Address> --cafile <Path to the CA file> -t '/PSENrd3/<MAC-Address of your Sensor>/positionData'
 ```
 >[!Tip]
 >You will find the 12-digit Mac address on the back of the sensor.

-+  Position data should then come gradually on your shell.
++  Position data should then gradually appear on your shell.

-## 10. Integration of the supplied python program examples
+## 10. Integration of the supplied python program example

 >[!Note]
 >We greate a graphical python program for this application.
 This graphical Python program displays recognized people and counts them.
 The program can be found in the table at the top of this repository.

 ### 10.1 Work with USB-stick
 >[!Note]
->This path shows how to copy the Python program from the GitHub homepage of your workstation notebook to any USB stick and then integrate it into your IndustrialPI 4 system.
-Python is already available on this oparting system.
-You can view the current Python version with the following command.
+>The follow description shows how to copy the Python program from the GitHub repository (https://github.com/PilzDE/Samples) of your workstation notebook to any USB stick and then integrate it into your IndustrialPI 4 system.
+Please copy the raw file of the Python program from the GitHub repository Samples and insert it into a suitable tool.
+Save the file and copy the program to your USB stick.

++ Python is already available on this oparting system.
+You can view the current Python version with the following command:
 ```
 python3 --version
 ```